 Spelt, also known as dinkel wheat, is an ancient species of wheat cultivated north-east of the Black Sea since 5000 BC and contains high levels of protein, dietary fiber and several B vitamins.
 Genetic evidence shows that spelt originated as a naturally occurring hybrid of a domesticated wheat, such as emmer wheat, and wild goat-grass.

 Einkorn, an ancient grain, was domesticated approximately 10,000 years ago and contains high levels of protein, essential fatty acids, phosphorous, potassium, pyridoxine (B6), lutein and beta-carotene (lutein).
-Our organic Einkorn is milled by Champlain Valley Milling and adds a bold flavor and nutritional...
+Our organic Einkorn adds a bold flavor and nutritional boost to our...

 Emmer, an ancient grain, was first eaten over 17,000 years ago and continues to taste great.
 Our organic Emmer grown by Klaas and Mary-Howell Martens at Lakeview Organic Grain and milled by Champlain Valley Milling adds a bold nutty...